Ultralight scalar dark matter detection with ZAIGA: Constraints on the DM coupling parameters

 In Fig. \ref{constraint by vertical direction}, in order to obtain the overall constraints in the full DM mass range, we need to first find out the contributions to the overall constraint from $\bar{\Phi}_{\rm eng}$, $\bar{\Phi}_{\rm osc}$ and $\Phi_{\rm exp}$ individually.
 The green lines are the constraints set by $\bar{\Phi}_{\rm osc}$, and the orange lines are the constraints set by $\Phi_{\rm exp}$ in all the five pictures.
 In the pictures for $d_{e}$ and $d_{m_{e}}$, the cyan lines denote the constraints set by $\bar{\Phi}_{\rm eng}$.
 Then, by connecting the dominant constraint curves in different DM mass range, one can get the overall constraint curves, which are denoted by blue and black solid curves.
 For the near-term ZAIGA, constraints set by $\Phi_{\rm exp}$ are always the dominant ones.
 For the future ZAIGA, constraints set by $\Phi_{\rm exp}$ are the dominant ones over most DM mass ranges.
 Only in the pictures for $d_{e}$ and $d_{m_{e}}$, in the DM mass range $10^{-16} {\rm eV}-10^{-14} {\rm eV}$, the dominant constraints are set by $\bar{\Phi}_{\rm eng}$.
 In one word, the final constraints for all five DM coupling parameters set by the near-term ZAIGA are worse than the MICROSCOPE's constraints by one to two orders of magnitude.
-However, for the future ZAIGA, the final constraints are better than the MICROSCOPE's constraints by one to two orders of magnitude.
+However, for the future ZAIGA, the final constraints are better than the MICROSCOPE's constraints by one to two orders of magnitude above the $10^{-16} {\rm eV}$ DM mass range.

 Next, let us consider the horizontal configuration of ZAIGA, where a pair of 5-meter AIs are horizontally separated by 1000 meters.
 The DM signal is given by $\bar{\Phi}_{\rm eng}$.
-Since $\bar{\Phi}_{\rm eng}$ depends on $d_e$ and $d_{m_{e}}$, we could only constrain $d_{e}$ and $d_{m_{e}}$, which are shown in Fig. \ref{horizontal constraint}.
-For the near-term ZAIGA, the final constraints are worse than the MICROSCOPE's constraints.
-For the future ZAIGA, the final constraints are better than the MICROSCOPE's constraints above the $10^{-19} {\rm eV}$ DM mass range.
-Especially, in the DM mass range $10^{-16} {\rm eV}-10^{-14} {\rm eV}$, the constraints can be improved by more than four orders of magnitude.
+Since $\bar{\Phi}_{\rm eng}$ depends on $d_e$ and $d_{m_{e}}$, we could only constrain $d_{e}$ and $d_{m_{e}}$, which are shown in Fig. \ref{horizontal constraint}, again assuming a 50-time mitigation in the NN.
+For the near-term ZAIGA, curves are determined by the NN below $3\times 10^{-3}$Hz and by the shot noise above that frequency.
+Curves for the future ZAIGA are determined by the NN below 1.0Hz and by the shot noise above that frequency.
+It is clear that the final constraints from the near-term ZAIGA are worse than the MICROSCOPE's constraints.
+On the other hand, for the future ZAIGA, the final constraints are better than the MICROSCOPE's constraints above the $10^{-16} {\rm eV}$ DM mass range.
+Especially, in the DM mass range $10^{-15} {\rm eV}-10^{-13} {\rm eV}$, the constraints can be improved by more than three orders of magnitude.